CHILE'S SPECTACULAR EL TATIO GEYSERS

 It's 4:00 a.m. and pitch dark outdoors.
-Inside the Hotel Park Calama, the friendly receptionist serves us coffee and cookies, and hands us boxed breakfasts, prepared by the hotel's chef.
+Inside the Hotel Park Calama, in the Antofagasta region of northern Chile, the friendly receptionist serves us coffee and cookies, and hands us boxed breakfasts, prepared by the hotel's chef.

 Our driver arrives, and invites us into his four-wheel drive vehicle.
 Luis speaks only a bit of English, and we speak a smattering of Spanish, so we communicate in a battered mixture of both.
 We understand each other surprisingly well.

-The early departure time is essential, because we're heading to El Tatio, a field of geysers that is best seen at dawn.
+Because we're driving to El Tatio (Los Geiseres del Tatio), a field of geysers that is best seen at dawn, an early departure time is essential.
 Once the sun rises, morning winds disperse the steam and the spectacular views.

 Astronomical observatories

 And indeed, it is a beautiful sky.
 A celestial planetarium arches above us, with more stars than we've ever seen in our lifetimes.
 "No contaminación," states Luis, proudly.
-We recall that the pollution-free mountain tops, here in the Atacama desert, are home to several observatories, including Las Campanas, the University of Toronto's astronomical domes.
+We recall that the pollution-free mountain tops, here in the Atacama desert, are home to several observatories.

 One extremely luminous planet stands out, above the eastern horizon.
 It's Venus.
 Back in the car, we follow the "star in the east."
 We feel like the Three Wise Men.